Halsfjorden

-Fjorden has its entrance between Skonsengodden to the south and Merra and Halsneset to the north.
+The fjord has its entrance between Skonsengodden to the south and Merra and Halsneset to the north.
 The fjord runs easterly.
-Grenda Husvik lies on the north of the fjord.
+The village of Husvik lies on the north of the fjord.
 From Husvik, Alsneset goes southwards of the fjord, and from there, the fjord splits in three.
 Halsan heads north, Grytåfjorden goes southeast, and Sørfjorden goes south.
 Sørfjorden is a few hundred metres longer than Halsan.